 - Keep an eye on the wax at all times during the melting process.

 - If you notice smoke or any signs of overheating, stop the microwave immediately and allow the wax to cool down before proceeding.

-How long to melt wax in the microwave
+How long does it take to melt wax in the microwave?